hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-The above script uses mfpdev-cli's adapter deploy command to deploy adapter to the MFP instance.
+The script uses mfpdev-cli's adapter deploy command to deploy adapter to the MFP instance.

 - Set **INSTANCE_NAME** in the Environment properties tab as the one set in first stage when {{ site.data.keyword.mobilefoundation_short }} instance was created.
 We use the same instance name so that the adapter gets deployed to the instance we created in the first stage.